rbmrclo/octofart/README.md

 a time when you need to update a single line of code across multiple repositories, hence, this gem aims to solve that problem.

-Octofart (Octokit - Find And Replace Text) provides a nice looking DSL that automates bulk update of code from all repositories within your organization.
+Octofart (Octokit - Find And Replace Text) provides a DSL that executes a bulk update of code from all repositories within your organization.

 **:warning: WARNING: Use at your own risk!
 If improperly used, it might send humongous pull requests to different repositories abnormally.**